Information on industry felt

 Manufacturing Technologies

 Wet felting (according to DIN 61210 pooled under the term of pressed and squeezed felts) of unbound fleece with warm water (steam) and soap (alkaline felting support) is the traditional, craftman’s processing of wool or animal hairs.
 In combination with warm water and soap the top level scale layer (cuticula) forms up, the scales of hairs.
 Simultaneous pressing and squeezing of fibres cause a penetration of each other.
 The formed up scales wedge so strong in each other that they are unresolvable.
 The workpiece shrinks strongly and forms a solid material (textile flat).
 The final form can be worked out in one piece.
-Pressing and squeezing felt is very expensive in time and substantially will be processed in little scale in handcraft, hobby or education.
-Pressed and squeezed felt has normed features according to DIN 61200 and DIN 61206 Part 2.
-The strength of pressed and squeezed felt is given by its densitiy.
-Due to animal fibres, partially in mixture with rayon staple fibres pressed and squeezed felt is a biodegradable natural product.

 In the dry felting process wool is formed with specific needles.
 This method is the ancestor of needle-punching with a needle girder.
 In the process of needle felting fibre blanket will be repeatedly penetrated by needles with a barbed hook (360 up to 720 penetrations each square centimeter), arrayed vice versa like a harpoon, so that the fibres will be pushed into the felt and the needle goes out without resistance, with the effect, that fibre clusters will be drawn to the rear side of fibre blanket and interlock to a solid flat.
-Needle fleece materials are not only made of wool, but practical of all other fibres (for example sythetic fibres, look at Felt – Variants).
-Besides jamming will be processed with pulsed water jets or with binders.
-In this case fibres without scale structure are suitable (for example sythetic fibres, look at Felt – Variants).
-Mostly needle felts are stiffened with the support of chemicals.

 Product Ranges

 Wool felt and other non-woven materials are used in stamp pads, for machine damping, for noise insulation, for polishing glass, granite and some metals.
 Oil-moisted felt pads are used for lubrication of machines.
-Due to its long-term flexibility felt is suitable for damper in pianos and other musical instruments.
+Due to its long-term flexibility it is suitable for damper in pianos and other musical instruments.
 Made of wool felt are also hats, shoes and other articles of clothing.
 Furthermore felt is used for screens, filter and sealing purposes.

 Applications